DelveFore/ignite-hydrogen/docs/http-api-integration.md

 ---

 ### GraphQL
-**GraphQL** can also reduce the fields returned by specifying the them in the GraphQL Query.
+**GraphQL** can also reduce the fields returned by specifying them in the GraphQL Query.
 Keep in mind, as its name implies GraphQL is predominantly a Query Language

 #### Sparse Fieldsets
 ```